About

 Thai Red Curry with Vegetables

-This easy Thai Red Curry recipe with vegetables is ready in just 30 minutes on the stovetop.
+This easy Thai Red Curry with vegetables is ready in just 30 minutes on the stovetop.
 Play around with your favorite veggies, and even add tofu if you’d like!

 curry vegetable with rice on a tan plate with a from, napkin, and water